EricBartusch/sts-protemplate/README.md

 2. Run `npm install -g generator-yo-sts-protemplate`
 3. Navigate to your local git repo
 4. Run `yo yo-sts-protemplate` and follow prompts

+## Future TODOs
+* Choose what parts to include (e.g. only relics, or cards and events)
+* Include Intellij (and other?) files so debugging is available without additional setup